Juche: International outreach

 Kim Il Sung believed that Juches principles could be applied outside of Korea.
 He promoted Juche to the Third World as an anti-imperialist ideology and, in particular, the antithesis to U.S. imperialism.
 Albanian communist leader Enver Hoxha, who was critical of other communist leaders he regarded as having abandoned Marxism–Leninism, described Kim Il Sung's attempts to spread Juche in the Third World as "pretensions" done in collaboration with Titoists, U.S. imperialists, and Soviet and Chinese social imperialists.

 North Korea began organizing international seminars on Juche in 1976.
 The inaugural International Scientific Seminar on the Juche Idea took place in Antananarivo, Madagascar, from 28 to 30 September 1976 under the sponsorship of the Democratic Republic of Madagascar.
 Many prominent party and government officials, public figures, representatives of revolutionary and progressive organizations, scientists and journalists from more than 50 countries attended.
 Malagasy president Didier Ratsiraka expressed sympathy and support for North Korea while giving the seminar's opening speech.
 In 1978, the North Korean government established the International Institute of the Juche Idea (initially the International Juche Research Centre) in Tokyo to supervise international Juche study groups' activities.
 Tribute plaques from these groups are contained in the Juche Tower in Pyongyang.

 A faction within the South Korean student movements of the 1980s embraced Juche as an alternative to the country's political system.
 It came to be known as the Juche faction or Jusapa (주사파) for short.

 Juche has been adopted or studied by a number of far-left and far-right organisations outside of Korea.
 The Black Panther Party of the United States studied Juche during the 1960s and 1970s.
 In 2014, the secretary-general of the Nigerian–DPRK Friendship Association Alhassan Mamman Muhammed claimed there were thousands of Juche adherents in Nigeria.
 The Nepal Workers' and Peasants' Party declared Juche to be its guiding idea in 2016.
 The Rural People's Party, an affiliate of the neo-Nazi Satanist group Order of Nine Angles, reportedly adheres to Juche and has connections with North Korean officials.
 The neo-Nazi terrorist organisation Atomwaffen Division also promotes Juche.
+Notable neo-Nazi leaders supporting North Korea and Juche include Matthew Heimbach and Joshua Sutter.
+Michael Koth formed the Workers' Party of Germany modeled after the Workers' Party of Korea.
+Koth was also a leading member in the neo-Nazi Kampfbund Deutscher Sozialisten.